Content approval workflow for Tallyfy

 task

-Send notifications to all stakeholders that the content is now live.
-Share the published URL and any relevant tracking links.
-Notify sales, customer success, and other teams who may reference or share the content.
-Confirm social media and email promotion schedules are activated.
+Let everyone know the content is live.
+Share the published URL and any tracking links they'll need.
+Give sales, customer success, and other teams a heads-up so they can reference or share it.
+Check that your social media and email promotion schedules are activated and ready to run.

 13